HakanSunay/Celestial-Mechanics/README.md

 ## How to run the files?
 I personally used https://octave-online.net/.

-* Upload the files to https://octave-online.net/.
+* Upload problem1/ and problem2/ to https://octave-online.net/.

 * Locate prob1.m and click **Run**.
 * Do the same for prob2.m.